 Workshops for Children and Adults

 First Night workshops are a fun way to let your creative juices flow.
 Age is no barrier to participating—we have workshops for children and adults!
-What better time is there to work on a craft project with your children, learn a few dance moves (guaranteed to embarrass your kids!), or find out how to write a song?
+What better time is there to work on a craft project with your children, learn how to play the ukulele, or make a puppet?
 Come on out and join the fun—you will be surprised at how creative you are!

 A First Night State College button is required for all workshops.